DavidNew-NOAA/jcb/README.md

 ### Installation

-For the latest development version from PyPI (published automatically on pushes to develop):
+For the latest release version from PyPI (published automatically on pushes to develop):

 ``` shell
 pip install jcb